Developing Driving Strategies Efficiently: A Skill-Based Hierarchical Reinforcement Learning Approach: Traffic Scenario

 \subsection{Action Space}

 There are 3 different action spaces for three different agents.
-These agents are called the \textit{skills agent}, the agent that learns skill policies, \textit{low-level Deep Q-Network (DQN) agent}, which is used for comparison purposes, and finally the proposed \textit{high level DQN agent}, which is trained using hierarchical reinforcement learning that uses skill policies as low-level policies (see Section~\ref{sec:HRL-USD}).
+These agents are called the \textit{skills agent}, the agent that learns skill policies, \textit{low-level Deep Q-Network (DQN) agent}, which is used for comparison purposes, and finally the proposed \textit{high-level DQN agent}, which is trained with hierarchical reinforcement learning and uses skill policies as low-level policies (see Section~\ref{sec:HRL-USD}).
 We explain the training of these agents in detail in the following sections.
 In this section, we provide the action spaces they use.